josedrios/silver-minded/README.md

 pm2 list
 ```

-If it is not running properly, you can check the logs of the backend process:
+You should see a process called 'SilverMinded-Backend' running in you list, if it is not running properly you can check the logs of the backend process:

 ```
-pm2 logs backend
+pm2 logs SilverMinded-Backend
 ```

 **OPTIONAL:** To let your backend automatically restart if your system reboots do the following:

 ```
+pm2 startup
 pm2 save
-pm2 startup
 ```

+The PM2 save command saves you list of processes so on boot, they can be restored as intended.

 ### 3. Frontend Setup (Electron)